ooloth/gatsby-starter/README.md

 To modify this site, make sure you have node, npm, git and Gatsby installed globally (if not, see [this tutorial](https://www.gatsbyjs.org/tutorial/part-zero/) to get up and running).

-Then, make sure you have SSH set up on your local machine for Coffeeshop Creative's GitLab account.
-If you need to set this up, see [this link](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) for instructions.
+Then, make sure you have SSH set up on your local machine to connect to your GitHub account.
+If you need instructions for setting this up, see [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).

 Finally, create a new local folder for this project, clone this repo, install the project dependencies, and run the 'dev' script: